pratik98/pratik98.github.com/portfolio.md

 # Machine Learning Projects #

 ## Forest Fire Prediction ##
-This project was a part of Machine Learning course durig my MSc.
+This project was a part of Machine Learning course during my MSc.
 Predict wildfires based on weather data of the Fire-Weather-Index (FWI).

 ### Dataset: ###